Background and aims

 The Legacies of Enslavement Special Initiative was created by the Vice-Chancellor’s Office to implement the recommendations of the Legacies of Enslavement report.
 It brings together a wide range of projects, events and activities across three core areas:

-- Research and institution building: facilitating and promoting research into Cambridge's legacies of enslavement, both by University members and international colleagues and partners, with a particular focus on those from the African diaspora;
+Facilitating and promoting research into Cambridge's legacies of enslavement, both by University members and international colleagues and partners, with a particular focus on those from the African diaspora.

-- Engaging with Black British communities and those from the wider African diaspora and supporting their participation in all aspects of the University's mission and;
+Engaging with Black British communities and those from the wider African diaspora and supporting their participation in all aspects of the University's mission.

-A further recommendation of the 2022 Report was the memorialisation of the victims of slavery and a celebration of Black lives connected with the University.
-The University’s Fitzwilliam Museum is leading on this project in collaboration with other parts of the University and a range of artists.
-Further details will be unveiled in 2026.
+A further recommendation of the 2022 Report was the memorialisation of the victims of slavery and the celebration of Black lives connected with the University.
+The University’s Fitzwilliam Museum is leading this work in collaboration with partners across the University and a range of artists.
+The programme was launched in 2026 with the Celebrating Black Minds opening event at the Fitzwilliam Museum and continues through a series of exhibitions, events and creative projects that explore Black histories, experiences and contributions connected with the University and wider society.